Glossary of Vanlife Terms

-The VW Westfalia camper van is often referred to as the vanlife term “Westy.”
+The VW Westfalia camper van is often referred to as a “Westy.”
 It was first introduced in the 1950s and has maintained its popularity within van culture for decades.

-The Westy camper is designed with loads of storage, kitchen amenities, and a couch that converts into a bed.
-While there’s plenty of room to kick back and relax, no space is wasted.
-It’s the perfect campmobile for life on the road!
+The Westy is compact, nimble, and drives more like a car than an RV.
+It’s designed with loads of storage, kitchen amenities, a pop top with bed, and a back bench seat that converts into a second bed.
+There’s plenty of room to kick back and relax.
+No space is wasted.

 Like the name suggests, this refers to the roof of the camper van that can pop up when you want it to.
-There are different designs of pop tops — some pop at an angle, some pop straight up, and some where only a portion of the roof pops up.
+There are different designs of pop tops—some pop at an angle, some pop straight up, and with others only a portion of the roof pops up.

 The only real challenge that comes with the high-top roof is you’ll need to pay attention to height limits when entering parking garages.
 It can also reduce gas efficiency and potentially be more difficult to load gear on the roof.

 Whenever you hear a camper van owner talk about the chassis of their vehicle, they’re referring to its frame or support structure.
-This is the part of the van that bears all the stresses (holds the engine, supports passengers and luggage) and is crucial to on-road performance and safety.
+This is the part of the van that bears all the stresses.
+It holds the engine, supports passengers and luggage, and is crucial to performance and safety.